 That means the Skill is the knowledge that you have learned.
 We can improve skills through the transfer of knowledge.

 And the ability is the capacity to do something.
 There is little difference between Skill and ability.
-Many say the difference between them is that the subject is learned or instinctive.
+Many say the difference is that the subject is learned or instinctive.

 In our opinion, ability is the organization and priority of something; through that, a person can acquire and develop any skill.